brijendra98/Algorithmic-Challenges/README.md

 ## Built With

-- Java 8 - Around 70% of the solutions are written in Java.
+- Java 8 - Around 69% of the solutions are written in Java.
-- C - Around 30% of solutions are written in C.
+- C - Around 28% of solutions are written in C.
+- C++ - Around 3% of solutions are written in C++.

 ## Authors